 - The Fridge Butchery & Delicatessen, 47 Devon Street East, New Plymouth – right in the centre of town, this store is more than happy to put its various unpackaged cheeses and meats in a BYO container.
 They also wrap their goods in paper if you forget/don’t want to use your own container.

-- Trade Aid – Trade Aid‘s entire chocolate range comes in the amazing Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid – Trade Aid‘s 1.5kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable once they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
 You can get all these products at Trade Aid, 82 Devon Street East, New Plymouth.

 - HokoLoko – an amazing project that connects consumers with local food producers.
 You simply register on the website, see what goods are available, make your order (over the weekend), then head down to the weekly hui to pick your order up and meet the people who grow/make/prepare it too!
 The hui is every Wednesday 5.15-6.15pm, held at The Open Space, 33 Devon Street West, New Plymouth.
 As HokoLoko connects consumers with local producers, it’s a perfect opportunity to have a conversation with the person you intend to buy your food from about how you can get their beautiful produce without the packaging.
 There’ll almost always be a workaround, so be sure to ask and be ready to provide some ideas to make it easier for everyone 🙂